MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 ##### append

 either “none” to create a new ‘.xdf’ file or “rows” to append rows to an existing ‘.xdf’ file.
-If outFile exists and append is “none”, the overwrite argument must be set to True.
+If output_file exists and append is “none”, the overwrite argument must be set to True.
 Ignored if a data frame is returned.

 ##### overwrite

-logical value.
+bool value.
 If True, the existing outData will be overwritten.
 Ignored if a dataframe is returned.